Dear Board of Directors:

 The US-CERT EWIN contains a list of domains associated with malicious activity.
 FICUs should prohibit network traffic -- both inbound and outbound -- within those domains.

-US-CERT and the NSA have published notices and alerts containing recommended mitigation strategies relevant to security incidents posted on the Financial and Banking Information Infrastructure Committee (FBIIC) website (www.fbiic.gov (opens new window)).
+US-CERT and the NSA have published notices and alerts containing recommended mitigation strategies relevant to security incidents posted on the Financial and Banking Information Infrastructure Committee (FBIIC) website (www.fbiic.gov (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) ).
 FICUs are encouraged to access them.

 If you have any questions regarding this risk alert, please contact your NCUA Regional Office or State Supervisory Authority.